signalfx/integrations/collectd-kong/README.md

 ### DESCRIPTION

-This is the SignalFx Kong collectd plugin to provide users with the ability to gather and report their service traffic metrics with collectd, in tandem with [kong-plugin-signalfx](https://github.com/signalfx/kong-plugin-signalfx).
+The SignalFx Kong collectd plugin provides users with the ability to gather and report their service traffic metrics with collectd, in tandem with [kong-plugin-signalfx](https://github.com/signalfx/kong-plugin-signalfx).

 This plugin emits metrics for configurable request/response lifecycle groups including:

 * Counters for response counts
 * Counters for cumulative response and request sizes
-* Counters for cumulative request, upstream, and kong latencies
+* Counters for cumulative request, upstream, and Kong latencies

 These request/response lifecycle groups can be optionally partitioned by tunable levels of granularity by: